 Bluebunch wheatgrass is considered one of the most important forage grass species on western rangelands for livestock.
 Although bluebunch wheatgrass can be a crucial source of forage, it is not necessarily the most highly preferred species.
 Bluebunch wheatgrass is moderately grazing tolerant and is very sensitive to defoliation during the active growth period (Blaisdell and Pechanec 1949, Laycock 1967, Anderson and Scherzinger 1975 Britton et al. 1990).
 Herbage and flower stalk production was reduced with clipping at all times during the growing season; however, clipping was most harmful during the boot stage (Blaisdell and Pechanec 1949, Britton et al. 1990)).
 Tiller production and growth of bluebunch was greatly reduced when clipping was coupled with drought (Busso and Richards 1995).
 Mueggler (1975) estimated that low vigor bluebunch wheatgrass may need up to 8 years rest to recover.
 Although an important forage species, it is not always the preferred species by livestock and wildlife.
-Indian ricegrass is a preferred forage species for livestock and wildlife (Cook 1962, Booth et al. 2006).
-This species is often heavily utilized in winter because it cures well (Booth et al. 2006).
-It is also readily utilized in early spring, being a source of green feed before most other perennial grasses have produced new growth (Quinones 1981).
-Booth et al. (2006) note that the plant does well when utilized in winter and spring.
-Cook and Child (1971), however, found that repeated heavy grazing reduced crown cover, which may reduce seed production, density, and basal area of these plants.
-Additionally, heavy early spring grazing reduces plant vigor and stand density (Stubbendieck et al. 1985).
-In eastern Idaho, productivity of Indian ricegrass was at least 10 times greater in undisturbed plots than in heavily grazed ones (Pearson 1976).
-Cook and Child (1971) found significant reduction in plant cover after seven years of rest from heavy (90%) and moderate (60%) spring use.
-The seed crop may be reduced where grazing is heavy (Bich et al. 1995).
-Tolerance to grazing increases after May, thus spring deferment may be necessary for stand enhancement (Pearson 1964, Cook and Child 1971); however, utilization of less than 60% is recommended.
-In summary, adaptive management is required to manage this bunchgrass well.
+Thurber's needlegrass species begin growth early in the year and remain green throughout a relatively long growing season.
+This pattern of development enables animals to use Thurber's needlegrass when many other grasses are unavailable.
+Cattle prefer Thurber's needlegrass in early spring before fruits have developed as it becomes less palatable when mature.
+Thurber's needlegrasses are grazed in the fall only if the fruits are softened by rain.
+Thurber's needlegrass is sensitive to defoliation, especially during the boot stage (Ganskopp 1988).
 Basin wildrye is valuable forage for livestock (Ganskopp et al. 2007) and wildlife, but is intolerant of heavy or repeated grazing (Krall et al. 1971).
 Basin wildrye is used often as a winter feed for livestock and wildlife; not only providing roughage above the snow but also cover in the early spring months (Majerus 1992).
 The early growth and abundant production of basin wildrye make it a valuable source of forage for livestock.
 It is important forage for cattle and is readily grazed by cattle and horses in early spring and fall.
 Though coarse-textured during the winter, basin wildrye may be utilized more frequently by livestock and wildlife when snow has covered low shrubs and other grasses.
 Bluegrass is a widespread forage grass.
 It is one of the earliest grasses in the spring and is sought by domestic livestock and several wildlife species.
 Bluegrass is a palatable species, but its production is closely tied to weather conditions.
 It produces little forage in drought years, making it a less dependable food source than other perennial bunchgrasses.
 Muttongrass is excellent forage for domestic livestock especially in the early spring.
 Muttongrass begins growth in late winter and early spring, which makes it available before many other forage plants.
 Antelope bitterbrush is important browse for livestock.
 Domestic livestock and mule deer may compete for antelope bitterbrush in late summer, fall, and/or winter.
 Cattle prefer antelope bitterbrush from mid-May through June and again in September and October.
 Despite low palatability, mountain big sagebrush is eaten by sheep, cattle, goats, and horses.
 Chemical analysis indicates that the leaves of big sagebrush equal alfalfa meal in protein, have a higher carbohydrate content, and yield twelvefold more fat (USDA-Forest Service 1937).
 Antelope bitterbrush is an important shrub species to a variety of animals, such as domestic livestock, antelope, deer, and elk.
 Bitterbrush is critical browse for mule deer, as well as domestic livestock, antelope, and elk (Wood 1995, Clements and Young 2002).
 Grazing tolerance of antelope bitterbrush is dependent on site conditions (Garrison 1953).